codasite/bmb-rails/README.md

   - [WooCommerce](https://wordpress.org/plugins/woocommerce/)
   - [Oxygen](https://drive.google.com/file/d/19UxR1oMcq7yU1EkXxhuC2FMrXPVx8hI2/view?usp=sharing)
   - [Oxygen-WooCommerce](https://drive.google.com/file/d/19Ux5P87RLMcGkyF3n9zbqYU8qCMOyNPb/view?usp=sharing)
-3. Run `make composer-install` to install php dependencies.
+3. Run `task composer:install` to install php dependencies.
-4. Run `make wp-up` to start the local wordpress services.
+4. Run `task wp:up` to start the local wordpress services.
-5. In a new terminal run `make wp-install` to install wordpress and initialize plugins.
+5. In a new terminal run `task wp:install` to install wordpress and initialize plugins.
 This also sets up the test installation
-6. `make react-install` to install npm dependencies for the react app.
+6. `task react:install` to install npm dependencies for the react app.
-7. `make react-start` or `make react-build` to start or build the react app.
+7. `task react:start` or `task react:build` to start or build the react app.
 8. Go to `localhost:8008` in your browser to view the site.
 The wordpress admin is at `localhost:8008/wp-admin` with username `admin` and password `admin`.

 ## Basic Installation (Local WP)